debops/debops/docs/pki-realms.rst

 - certificate + intermediate, intermediate + root and key + certificate
 + intermediate (which is stored securely in the ``private/`` directory).

+Some applications do not support separate ``dhparam`` file, and instead expect that the DHE parameters are present after the X.509 certificate chain.
+If the ``debops.dhparam`` role has been configured on a host and Diffie-Hellman parameter support is enabled in a given PKI realm, DHE parameters will be appended to the final certificate chains (both public and private).
+When the ``debops.dhparam`` regenerates the parameters, ``pki-realm`` script will automatically detect the new ones and update the certificate chains.

 The end result is fully configured PKI realm with a set of valid certificates available for other applications and services::